vfilimonov/pyppt/README.md

 The latest version of pyppt is always available at [GitHub](https://github.com/vfilimonov/pyppt) at the `master` branch.

-**Note**, that both python (or IPython notebook) and PowerPoint should be running on the same Windows machine, i.e. it won't work if the notebook is hosted on a remote server or a cloud.
+**Note**, that both python (or IPython notebook) and PowerPoint should be running on the same Windows machine.
+For support of remote (e.g. hosted in the cloud) notebooks see section [Remote notebooks] below.

 ## Basic use